emperorofmars/stf_documentation/src/modules/stf/stf_prefab.md

 # stf.prefab
 A prefab represents a hierarchy of nodes.
+It's always the root resource of an STF asset.

+## Representations
+* Blender: Collection
+* Unity: GameObject/Prefab
+* Godot: The root-node of a scene

 ## Properties